ChemRxnEngLab/nRTD/README.md

 # nRTD

-The folder belongs to the study, "The Residence Time Distribution Analysis via Convolutional Neural Networks: A Promising Approach" which is written by Tuana Oyuncu and supported by M.Sc.
+The folder belongs to the study, "The Residence Time Distribution Analysis via Convolutional Neural Networks: A Promising Approach" and "Deconvolution of Residence Time Distributions for Compartment Models via Convolutional Neural Networks" which was written by Tuana Oyuncu and supported by M.Sc.
 Hannes Stagge and M.Sc.
 Max Gäßler.

 This repository contains code and resources related to the study, focusing on the analysis of residence time distributions using convolutional neural networks (CNNs).
 The aim is to eliminate the steps of conventional RTD methodology and its drawbacks by introducing convolutional neural networks (CNNs) into RTD analysis, taking advantage of the learning capabilities of neural networks.